FCI Levadia Tallinn: Relocation to Tallinn and domestic dominance (2004–2016)

-Merger with FC Infonet
+Merger with FC Infonet and 10th league title (2017–2022)

 Following another second-place finish in the 2017 season, Levadia announced they will merge with FC Infonet Tallinn, the Estonian champions of 2016.
 The two clubs merged their first teams, becoming FCI Levadia, with FCI Tallinn's Aleksandar Rogić taking over as manager.
 FCI Levadia finished the 2018 season as runners-up, but won the Estonian Cup, beating rivals FC Flora 1–0 in the final.
-In 2019, Levadia moved to Estonia's largest football stadium A. Le Coq Arena.
+In 2019, Levadia moved to Estonia's largest stadium A. Le Coq Arena.
 On 15 September 2019, Rogić was sacked after disappointing results, with assistant coach Vladimir Vassiljev taking over as caretaker manager.
-In November 2019, former Estonia head coach and record cap holder Martin Reim was appointed as manager.
+In November 2019, former Estonia head coach Martin Reim was appointed as manager.
 However, after a disappointing start to the season, Martin Reim decided to resign in July 2020 and Vladimir Vassiljev took over the role.

 In August 2020, Levadia's former assistant coach Marko Savić returned to the club and became joint managers with Vassiljev.
 In the following 2021 season, Levadia ended their 7-year Premium Liiga title drought, becoming Estonian champions in the last day of the season, after drawing 2–2 with rivals FC Flora in the title-deciding final match.
-FCI Levadia also lifted the Estonian Cup in 2021 and Estonian Super Cup in February 2022, again beating FC Flora in both of the finals.
-In July 2022, Marko Savić and Vladimir Vassiljev announced they will be stepping down as head coaches of the club, with the main driver for the resignation being the disappointing 6–1 loss against Víkingur Reykjavík in the UEFA Champions League preliminary round.
+FCI Levadia also lifted the Estonian Cup in 2021 and Estonian Supercup in February 2022, again beating Flora in both of the finals.
+In July 2022, Marko Savić and Vladimir Vassiljev announced they will be stepping down as head coaches of the club, with the main driver for the resignation being the disappointing 1–6 loss against Víkingur Reykjavík in the UEFA Champions League preliminary round.
 The remainder of the 2022 season was widely described by Estonian media outlets as turbulent, with Levadia changing head coaches multiple times in a short period of time and sporting director Tarmo Kink and CEO Sergei Hohlov-Simson also leaving the club.
 FCI Levadia finished the 2022 season as runners-up.

+Recent history (2023–present)

+In November 2022, Levadia announced the appointment of former Spanish international Curro Torres as manager.
+The club finished the 2023 season as runners-up, before winning the double in 2024 by defeating Paide Linnameeskond 4–2 in the 2023–24 Estonian Cup final and lifting their 11th Premium Liiga title at the end of the 2024 season.
+Levadia began the 2025 season by winning their 9th Estonian Supercup against Nõmme Kalju, but lost the 2024–25 Estonian Cup final to the same opponent on penalties three months later.

+Kit

+Colours

+The colours of Levadia are green and white, with primary colour green symbolising that "Levadia" roughly translates to meadow in both Ukrainian (Левада) and Greek (λιβάδιον).